-Veteran environmental journalist Mark Schapiro's highly informed Carbon Shock: A Tale of Risk and Calculus on the Front Lines of a Disrupted Global Economy (Chelsea Green)
+* Veteran environmental journalist Mark Schapiro came east to discuss Carbon Shock: A Tale of Risk and Calculus on the Front Lines of a Disrupted Global Economy (Chelsea Green) at Columbia, Rutgers, SUNY Stony Brook and snowy Boston University Law School

-Loretta Napoleoni's Islamic Phoenix, on the stunning rise of the Islamic State, IS, and why it is unlike any previous terrorist organization (Seven Stories Press, Feltrinelli)
+* Loretta Napoleoni, whose book Islamic Phoenix, on the stunning rise of ISIS and why it is unlike any previous terrorist organization, sold to 18 foreign language publishers, toured throughout Europe: Rome, Milan Amsterdam, Paris, Barcelona, Madrid, Budapest, Zagreb and Stockholm (Seven Stories Press, Feltrinelli)

-Julia Cooke's fascinating book on young Cubans, The Other Side Of Paradise (Seal Press)
+* And world news sparked sales too on Julia Cooke's fascinating book on young Cubans, The Other Side Of Paradise (Seal Press).

 What I'm looking for:

-Fiction with strong story-telling, including YA, although I am very selective.
-I have two novels out on submission now, one dystopian YA.
+Fiction with strong storytelling, including YA, although I am very selective.
+I have a wonderful genre-bending first novel readying for submission now.

 Nonfiction: narrative, history, science (I love math!), politics - especially the progressive kind, environmental books of all kinds, business, memoir.
 Most of my clients, writing all of the above, are journalists.